Overloaded / Improperly Secured Loads

 Louisiana largely relies on its large truck industry to keep the economy thriving.
-Thousands of commercial truck travel in and out of the state each year transporting millions of tons of goods.
+Thousands of commercial trucks travel in and out of the state each year transporting millions of tons of goods.
 Each truck carrying cargo could be a liability.

 Federal Cargo Loading Rules and Regulations

 The Federal Motor Carrier Safety Administration (FMSCA) enacts rules for commercial vehicle cargo loading, just as it does for all other aspects of the transportation industry.
-All trucking companies in the country must obey these federal cargo securement rules to make sure their truck comply with expected standards.
-Failure to do so can lead to an overloaded or improperly secured cargo load that’s liable to cause accidents and injuries.
+All trucking companies in the country must obey these federal cargo securement rules to make sure their trucks comply with expected standards.
+Failure to do so can lead to an overloaded or improperly secured cargo load that’s liable to cause car accidents and injuries.
 Proper securement includes:

 - Cargo securement systems must be able to withstand certain levels of gravitational force associated with deceleration and acceleration in multiple directions.
 Securement systems must be able to withstand at least 0.8 g deceleration forward, 0.5 acceleration rearward, and 0.5 g acceleration laterally.

 - All truck equipment, vehicle systems, parts, and components involved in cargo securement must be in proper working order.
 It is up to the trucking company, fleet manager, or dock manager to make sure this is the case prior to sending a truck out for delivery.

 - Loaders must attach each cargo tie-down in a manner that prevents it from coming untied or loose during transit.
 All loads must have enough tie-downs to properly secure the load.
 Loaders must also use edge protection when the edge might cut into or rub the cargo or its securement components.